"recently happened so yeah."

 Submitted by and-everything-else-goes-away!

-Anonymous asked: Hey!
+Anonymous said: Hey!
 I'm auditioning for Singing in the Rain at the end of January and singing Good Morning for the audition.
 I've had some unfortunate luck with auditions before, and I was wondering if you had any good tips?
 Thank you!

 Well, I’d just say to try and stay confident.
 When I’m confident in an audition I do 100000000x better than when i’m nervous. (which is usually why my monologues are soooo much better than my singing auditions!
 I psych myself out!)
 I know that’s a hard thing to do, because you’re kinda scaring yourself even more by telling yourself to stop being worried.